Updated: 5 days ago

 The number one complaint I get from clients with #sleep issues is that they can't seem to quiet their mind enough to actually fall asleep.

 That's because when the lights are off, and you're staring at the ceiling, there are no distractions preventing you from thinking about all the worries that have accumulated over the day.

 Restlessness is another big one.
-Tossing and turning, then the covers are all twisted.
+Tossing and turning, then the covers get all twisted.
 One leg is tangled in the sheet, the other is freezing cold.
 Fix all the blankets only to start sweating shortly after.
 I've come to realize that in our society people have forgotten how to relax.
 In fact, the upcoming generation will most likely be incapable of relaxation.
-After all, it's impossible to properly teach, what you don't know yourself.
+After all, it's impossible to properly teach your children what you yourself don't know.
 Without the ability to relax, and let go, sleep issues will continue to plague our bedrooms.

 From here the next issue is, not enough deep sleep.
 Better known as the REM state; REM only occurs after some non-REM sleep.
 That means you need to be asleep for awhile to achieve the REM state.
 If you have issues sleeping already, not getting enough REM sleep will make your waking hours even tougher, creating more stress and worries.

 Nightmares/Falling/Twitching can occur when the body and/or mind is stressed.
 Sleepless mind, restlessness, and not enough REM, builds more worries and stress.
 Now you get bodily sensations that wake you up either while falling asleep, or once you are asleep.
 We have all heard of the sleep cycle, well this is very similar only going in the wrong direction.

 If left unchecked, the cycle continues, compounds the issues, making it even harder to sleep.
 So what can you do?
 Lots!